 - Retired Air Force members (not on a continuing basis, pending case specific review)

-- Spouse of AF member who is enrolled in DEERS and hold valid military dependent ID card (with a Power of Attorney)
+- Spouse of Air Force or Space Force member who is enrolled in DEERS and hold valid military dependent ID card (with a Power of Attorney)

 - Dependent family members enrolled in DEERS holding valid military dependent ID card